Best Arm Identification in Stochastic Bandits: Beyond $\beta-$optimality: Numerical Experiments

-\paragraph{Gaussian bandit.} For the next experiment, we take a Gaussian bandit instance with mean values given by $[1.2,1,1,1,1]$ and variance $\sigma=1$.
-Figure~\ref{fig:4} compares the TCB and ITCB algorithms against state-of-the-art BAI algorithms for various values of the tuning parameter $\beta$.
+\item \emph{Gaussian.} For the next experiment, we take a Gaussian bandit instance with mean values given by $[1.2,1,1,1,1]$.
+Figure~\ref{fig:4} compares the TCB and ITCB algorithms against state-of-the-art BAI algorithms for various values of $\beta$.
 We set $\delta\triangleq 10^{-8}$ for this experiment.
-We observe that the ITCB algorithm outperforms other algorithms in most regimes of $\beta$, and the performances of TS-TCI and EB-TCI match that of ITCB in the range $0.3\leq\beta\leq 0.4$.
+We observe that the ITCB algorithm outperforms the top-two algorithms in various regimes of $\beta$, and the performances of TS-TCI and EB-TCI match that of ITCB in the range $0.3\leq\beta\leq 0.4$. \end{enumerate}